To view the image on the right, visit this page at PartSelect.com.

 Art Deco Art Deco takes its name from the Exposition des Decoratifs held in Paris in 1925.

-It is primarily a style of rectilinear and other geometric ornament.
+It is primarily a style of rectilinear and other geometric ornaments.
 Chevrons and zigzags are often employed, as are floriated patterns.
-Sculpture is stylized.
+The sculpture is stylized.

 Architectural details associated with the style include the use of exposed structural members, particularly rafter ends and eave brackets; roofs with broad, sheltering overhangs; and a fascination with various methods of wood joinery for decorative effect.

 Chateauesque Irregular outlines composed of steeply pitched roofs with dormers, decorated chimneys and towers are characteristic of the Chateauesque style.
 Gothic stone tracery, finials, and Tudor arches are often utilized.